thanos-io/thanos/tutorials/katacoda/thanos/2-lts/step1.md

 In this tutorial, we will mimic the usual state with a Prometheus server running for... a year!.
-We will use it to seamlessly backup all old data in the object storage and configure Prometheus for continuous backup mode, which will allows us to cost-effectively achieve unlimited retention for Prometheus.
+We will use it to seamlessly backup all old data in the object storage and configure Prometheus for continuous backup mode, which will allow us to cost-effectively achieve unlimited retention for Prometheus.

 Last but not the least, we will go through setting all up for querying and automated maintenance (e.g compactions, retention and downsampling).

 In order to showcase all of this, let's start with single cluster setup from the previous course.
 Let's start this initial Prometheus setup, ready?

 ## Generate Artificial Metrics for 1 year